liip-elearning/moodle-theme-template/README.md

     cd Moodle/theme
     cookiecutter gh:liip-elearning/moodle-theme-template

+Once generated, you will need to add this line to your config-dev.php:

+    $CFG->devel_custom_additional_head = '<link rel="stylesheet" type="text/css" href="../theme/{{cookiecutter.theme_id}}/build/stylesheets/compiled.css">';

+This allows Browsersync to inject the Sass while working on frontend.

 ### Moodle 3.1
 For Moodle 3.1 the theme will inherit from **Bootstrap**.
 Please be sure you have the **Bootstrap** Theme installed.
 You can find it here: [Boostrap Moodle Theme](https://github.com/bmbrands/theme_bootstrap)